rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 ## Commuter Shuttle

-**Effective 11/23/2020 commuter shuttle service (morning and evening) is suspended until further notice.
-The Downtowner will continue to run on its regular schedule.**

 The Commuter Shuttle is offered free to all residents following [this route](https://www.google.com/maps/d/viewer?mid=1CPW4txNeS55syVYQ9XMPqHbDpl0).
 The bus operates Monday through Friday from 6:00 am to 8:43 am in the mornings and 4:49 pm to 7:04 pm in the evenings.
 There is no service on Saturday, Sunday and Holidays.

 **Morning Shuttle**